anovak-lab/group_resources/tools/latex.md

 I leave my estate to my business partners, Tom, and Mary.
 ```

+- When putting dashes in sentences, use the double dash (em-dash): `--`.
+Use the single dash, `-`, only for hyphenation.
 - Only capitalize names and proper titles
 - Do not capitalize elements on the periodic table (e.g., use tritium not Tritium)
 - A common grammar mistake is improperly using plural vs. singular verbs.
 Consider the following sentence: "The demand for new space technologies have been growing."
 This is WRONG grammar -- the subject of the sentence is "The demand," but I often see students pick the plural vs. singular verb based on some intermediate word ("technologies").
 To find out whether a verb should be singular or plural, try removing any intermediate words and putting the subject of the sentence adjacent to the verb you want to use, and see if it makes sense.